Leading Partners

 Principaux dossiers

-• Acting for Amigo Loans as the independent adjudicator of customer claims as part of a Scheme of Arrangement approved by the client’s creditors and the court, following the FCA’s investigation and public censure of the client for failing to conduct adequate affordability checks on borrowers and guarantors before approving guarantor loans.
+• Acted as the independent adjudicator for Amigo Loans on an adjudication of customer claims as part of a Scheme of Arrangement approved by the client’s creditors and the court, following the FCA’s investigation and public censure of the client for failing to conduct adequate affordability checks on borrowers and guarantors before approving guarantor loans.

 Responsables de la pratique: